 New UNICEF Representative in Zimbabwe presents credentials

-Today, newly-appointed UNICEF Representative in Zimbabwe, Ms. Laylee Moshiri, presented her credentials in Harare to Minister of Foreign Affairs & International Trade, Hon.
-Dr. Sibusiso Moyo.
+Newly appointed UNICEF Representative in Zimbabwe, Dr. Tajudeen Oyewale, presented his credentials today to the Minister of Foreign Affairs and International Trade, Hon.
+Frederick Shava.

 UNICEF promotes the rights and wellbeing of every child, in everything we do.
 Together with our partners, we work in 190 countries and territories to translate that commitment into practical action, focusing special effort on reaching the most vulnerable and excluded children, to the benefit of all children, everywhere.

 For more information about UNICEF and its work for children, visit www.unicef.org.